SchrodtSven/P3tite/README.md

 - testing non- or even unusual design and architecture stuff
 - well tested parts COULD be taken into other of projects of mine

+### Note::2self() :
-Note 2self():: Currently I am not sure, if I will add DocBlock comments to all methods|functions and property declarations
+- Currently I am not sure, if I will add DocBlock comments to all methods|functions and property declarations
 - for now I am using commenting mainly for remembering myself :-X
-- we *always* use project specific data types instead of PHP native scalars for *now*
+- I *always* use project specific data types *here*, instead of PHP native scalars for *now*

+## (Personal) Goals - targets to be reached with this project (for me)

+ - Basic MVC functionality
+ - Generic and language specific source code generation (from different data sources, e.g: RDBMs, flat files, http resources etc.)
+ - Abstraction of scalar (even bits) and compound data types as PHP objects, offering fluent interfaces for complex operations on data
+ - Offering client and server classes for basic and higher level network operations (raw sockets, tcp/udp, http ...) supporting legacy (v4) and current (v6) version of IP
+ - Profiling different algorithms and patterns
+ - having some nice hours and even fun

 # Appendix